Home > Erakor Island Resort & Spa Review

-- Guests: Caters very well for families, but everyone is welcome.
+- Guests: Caters very well to families, though everyone is welcome.

 - Views: Most villas face the sea very close by, but not all have perfect views or direct access to a beach.
 Budget rooms face the gardens.

-- Wi-Fi Internet: Available free for all guests throughout the island, although access is not always that good.
+- Wi-Fi: Available free for all guests throughout the island, although access is not always that good.